Pronunciation Resources on the Web

 http://oregonstate.edu/~healeyd/tesol2002/pron.html

 This is an updated handout from a TESOL 2002 presentation (last updated in May, 2005).
-It includes a table listing commercial pronunciation software, with descriptions, prices, and links to reviews.

 Sounds of English